 What may cause a carnassial tooth to fracture in the first place?
 When dogs chew hard objects they exert enormous biting forces with their carnassial teeth.
 If a dog chews something that’s hard or harder than the tooth, the tooth may get fractured, explains Daniel T. Carmichael, a board-certified veterinarian specializing in veterinary dentistry.

-Objects that may cause a fracture of a carnassial tooth include bones, hard plastic toys, cow hooves, rocks, and cage bars.
+Objects that may cause a fracture of a carnassial tooth include certain types of bones, hard plastic toys, cow hooves, rocks, and cage bars.
 However, chewing on hard objects isn’t the only way dogs may fracture a tooth.
-Trauma to the carnassial teeth may also occur from a car accident, a kick from a horse, a hit from a baseball bat or when catching a flying object.
+Trauma to the carnassial teeth may also occur from a car accident, a kick from a horse, a hit from a baseball bat or when the dog is catching a flying object.
 While accidents may not always be prevented, it’s important protecting those carnassial teeth by not allowing dogs to chew on hard objects!

 - 2ndchance.info, Carnassial Tooth Abscess in Dogs, by Dr. Ronald Hines retrieved from the web on March 23, 2016